wrdeman/wrdeoftheday/content/posts/django-benchmark.md

 ## Concurrency, Django and Apache Bench

-The motivation for this blog was as a starting point in debugging errors caused errors caused by concurrency or race conditions - the so-called [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug).
-I am going to use a contrived example of a bank account with a method to withdraw money and record each transaction.
+The motivation for this blog was as a starting point in debugging errors caused errors caused by concurrency or race conditions - the so-called [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug). <!--more--> I am going to use a contrived example of a bank account with a method to withdraw money and record each transaction.
 Then I will make a number of concurrent requests and investigate any undesired effects.
 I do not, in this blog, seek to propose any solution to these effects - solely to provide a means of determining whether they are present.

 The app for this demo can be found [here](https://github.com/wrdeman/demo-concurrency).